dresenhista/go_properly/readme.md

 days to sell, but if the seller agrees to go to 70% of the listing then it might sell in 5 days.

-We would also want to understand how the houses are distribuited by zip code per attribute, for example, houses in one single neighborhood might be more modern and therfore has a specific price point.
+We would also want to understand how the houses are distributed by zip code per attribute, for example, houses in one single neighborhood might be more modern and therefore has a specific price point.

 last but not least, economic indicator such as employment rate, growing economy are things that are related to the real estate market.